-The CAT-MH™ is being used as a 1st stage diagnostic screener in the largest national survey of mental health and substance use disorder survey in history, conducted by SAMHSA and implemented by RTI.
+The CAT-MH® is being used as a 1st stage diagnostic screener in the largest national survey of mental health and substance use disorders in history, conducted by SAMHSA and implemented by RTI.

-state-wide assessment of mental health disorders in the child welfare system where over 300 caseworkers have been trained in its use.
+state-wide assessment of mental health disorders in the child welfare system where hundreds of caseworkers have been trained in its use.

 High-frequency monitoring, even hourly in response to fast-acting new psychiatric treatments (e.g. ketamine and deep brain